Now an annual event, World Spinal Cord Injury Day will take place on 5 September 2017, aiming to increase awareness throughout the community.

-The inaugural World Spinal Cord Injury Day on Monday 5 September will launch this year’s Spinal Cord Injury Awareness Week in Australia.
+The inaugural World Spinal Cord Injury Day was held last year, launching Spinal Cord Injury Awareness Week in 2016.